 Students are required to:

-- Record home learning accurately in their log book with completion dates (some students may receive support in doing this) and tick off each home learning activity as they are completed
+- Record home learning accurately in their log book with completion dates (some students may receive support in doing this).

 - Bring their log books to every lesson at school and go to Reception for a temporary log sheet if it has been forgotten